DileepWick/talk-to-mimi/README.md

 ![Mimi Screenshot](images/mimi2.jpg)

 Mimi is a real-time, voice-interactive AI assistant for food discovery.
-Built with SAIDF (Smart AI Data Filtering), Gemini voice models, and a modern full-stack framework, Mimi helps users effortlessly explore menus, filter based on preferences, and receive friendly voice recommendations—just like talking to a real food stylist!
+Built with SAIDF (Smart AI Data Filtering), Gemini voice models, and a modern full-stack framework, Mimi helps users effortlessly explore menus, filter based on preferences, and receive friendly voice recommendations just like talking to a real food stylist!

 ---